 Maintained and enhanced Judd's Peak as a gathering spot for picnics, moon and sun rises, star gazing and a blue bird haven.

 Sullivan Property - The board along with members of the Sullivan family is working toward preservation of the legacy of Phoebia Sullivan, her Temple and surrounding 30 acres.
-SCLT has started working with an African American architect to create a plan for re-visioning the Temple, which is owned by SCLT.
+SCLT has started working with an African American historian to better understand Madam Sullivan's background and how her roots brought her to Saluda.
 PCCF has provided funds for a survey of the total 30 acres, which is in process now.

 The Saluda Dog Park enjoyed another successful year of many community members socializing their dogs and themselves.